patrik033/TheOlssonGroupV2/README.md

 ### Azure Database
-AS default the application is hosted at a azure appservice and database and every user is created with admin permission.
+As default the application is hosted at a azure appservice and database and every user is created with admin permission.
+</br>Here's the address for the app: &nbsp;&nbsp; [The Olsson Group](https://theolssongroup.azurewebsites.net/)

 ## How to use stripe checkout